yuripourre/devilutionX/README.md

 ## Roadmap

-~~- Part 1 : Impliment functions and map them to keyboard controls.~~
+- ~~Part 1 : Impliment functions and map them to keyboard controls.~~
 - Part 2 : Integrate XInput for controller support, and impliment our functions.
 - Part 3 (OPTIONAL) : Local co-op for controllers.
 Up to 4 players.